 Keep scrolling to explore the most popular colleges and universities for Anthropology majors.
 Here's how we came up with the ranking.

 These Anthropology colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

+About 82.0% of the instructors at U of F have full-time hours, which means they should have plenty of time to give attention to students in their class.
 The reasonable price of $15,866 for University of Florida is a big plus for students who list cost as one of their biggest concerns.
-This school is a great value for the money for students in Florida.
 Go on a virtual tour to learn more about U of F.

 It's hard to find a better school than University of California - Santa Barbara if you want to study Anthropology.
 University of California - Santa Barbara Anthropology students make 11.0% more than the standard Anthropology graduate.
 With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.